Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 * "I know we're on a flight to MN....
 The people across from us our telling strangers their life stories" -- John at the airport.

+* Adult Woman: "Whats the difference between muscles and shells?"......
+REALLY?!?!
+The explanation took 15 minutes.